purpleidea/flabbergast/flabbergast-manual.md

       Reduce "\(acc)\(item.value)"
 			With acc : ""

-This has two advantage: the rendering logic can be overridden and the interface is simpler.
+This has two advantages: the rendering logic can be overridden and the interface is simpler.
 As a disadvantage, there is now an inheritance implication for the values of `items`.
 However, because the template `item_tmpl` can be overridden and replaced, the inheritance implication is flexible.
 In fact, it would be reasonable to have:

     item_base_tmpl : Template {
       name ?: